-Conspicuously absent here, however, is the multipolynomial model:
+Conspicuously absent here is the multipolynomial model:

-(iii) f is effectively locally uniformly multipolynomially approximable w.r.t.
+(iii) f is effectively locally uniformly multipolyomially approximable w.r.t.
 (U{l}) .

-To include this among the equivalences, we seem to need the "strong" effective exhaustion assumption (Definitions 2.2.1(2)), and even then it only works for m = 1 (Section 1.2, point (3)).
+To include this among the equivalences, we need the "strong" version of effective exhaustion (Definitions 2.2.1-2), and even then it only works for m = 1 (point (3) in §1.2).